 |White Blood Cells / cc||> 15.000||70 - 90|

 If two or more of the above mentioned tests are positive, chorioaminionitis is considered to be present and interruption of pregnancy is advised.
 Several data confirm strong relationships regarding the time of first vaginal examination till delivery and maternal infection.
 Therefore, speculum use instead of a gloved hand is strongly advised when a vaginal approach is needed.

 Evidence that IAI is caused by ascending germs was first shown by Knix and Hoerner in 1950.
 They proved that infection will attack membranes and make them susceptible to rupture.
 The first treatment goes back to 1966, when vagina was irrigated by non-specific antiseptics.
 The histopathology of the placenta, AL and membranes revealing the presence of germs were associated with pre-term birth at a rate of 23% (45; 48).

 - Interruption of pregnancy is considered when the risk of infection overcomes the risk of prematurity.
 There are three major indications, which obviously suggest the interruption of pregnancy:

 - fetal distress;

 - maternal and/or fetal infection;

-and hospitals (18).
+The decision to interrupt the pregnancy varies from different countries and hospitals (18).
 It mostly depends on neonatal survival rates matched for gestational age as it appears in the following table: